tigerabrodi/Raveny/README.md

 This project uses two environment variables, one for URL and one for the API key that I am using to retrieve the food/recipes information.
 <br>
-Create a `.env` file in the root folder.
+Create a `.env.development.local` file in the root folder.
 It should have two environment variables:
 <br>
 `REACT_APP_API_URL=https://api.spoonacular.com/recipes/complexSearch`